FlyingWorkshop/market-design/_sources/book/auction-theory.md

 * High bidder wins and pays own bid
 * High bidder wins and pays next-highest bid.

 Result: on average the seller gets the same revenue.

+$v/2$ is only a Bayesian Nash equilibrium if the number of bidders is 2.

 ```{important}
 Why don’t you get more by charging the winner his own bid, rather than a lower amount?